Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Vampirism.md

 ## --Special Equipment--

-[The Dawnbreaker](http://elderscrolls.wikia.com/wiki/Dawnbreaker_(Skyrim) in Requiem is tagged as having the same properties as silver and thus receives the 80 damage bonus against undead, in addition to this it is enchanted to deal 50 fire damage against undead targets, and as it turns out vampires are undead.
+<a href="http://elderscrolls.wikia.com/wiki/Dawnbreaker_(Skyrim" target="_blank" rel="noopener noreferrer">The Dawnbreaker <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a> in Requiem is tagged as having the same properties as silver and thus receives the 80 damage bonus against undead, in addition to this it is enchanted to deal 50 fire damage against undead targets, and as it turns out vampires are undead.
 Furthermore, it has a 2% chance to deal 2500 HP in fire damage, and will make undead up to level 35 flee on contact.

 ## --Vampire Traits--